maawoo/TDC_thesis/source/02_background.md

 #### Other projects

 **EarthServer & BigDataCube**
 EarthServer, as presented by @Baumann2015, is one of the earliest developed EODC projects.
 Its approach to serve large volumes of EO data centers on the Array Database RasDaMan [@Baumann1998] and OGC coverage standards for access and processing, namely WMS (Web Map Service), WCS (Web Coverage Service) and WCPS (Web Coverage Processing Service).
-The insights gained from EarthServer were refined further with the BigDataCube project (http://bigdatacube.org, last access: 25 April 2021), which has been implemented by various public and commercial data providers (i.a., CODE-DE and cloudeo AG) to efficiently serve hundreds of Terabytes of EO data [@Misev2019].
+The insights gained from EarthServer were refined further with the BigDataCube project (http://bigdatacube.org, last access: 25 April 2021), which has been implemented by various public and commercial data providers (i.a., CODE-DE and cloudeo AG) to efficiently serve hundreds of terabytes of EO data [@Misev2019].

 **gdalcubes**
 As the setup of most other EODCs is not trivial, the gdalcubes project aims to provide a solution that lets users concentrate on the analysis rather than data management [@Appel2019].
 This is achieved by on-demand data cubes, which are only created when users process their data.
 As the name suggests, the widely-used Geospatial Data Abstraction Library (GDAL) is a major component and can handle a large variety of raster data formats [@Warmerdam2008].
 The gdalcubes project is available as an open source C++ library (https://github.com/appelmar/gdalcubes, last access: 25 April 2021) and an R package (https://github.com/appelmar/gdalcubes_R, last access: 25 April 2021).